 Two models of the firm dominate corporate law.
 Under the management-power model, decision-making power rests primarily with corporate insiders (officers and directors).
 The competing shareholder-power model defends increased shareholder power to limit managerial authority.
 Both models view insiders and shareholders as engaged in a competitive struggle for corporate power in which corporate law functions to promote operational efficiency while limiting managerial agency costs.
 As scholars and judges continue to debate the appropriate balance of power between shareholders and insiders, corporate practice has moved on.
 Increasingly, the insider–shareholder dynamic is collaborative, not competitive.

-This Article traces the development of insider–shareholder collaboration and constructs a taxonomy of the novel collaborative model.
-It first explains how collaboration originated in the venture capital context and then explores the circumstances surrounding the expansion of collaboration into public companies.
-Most importantly, corporations today face partial information costs that, for many firms, have grown costlier than agency costs.
-Using insights from game theory, the Article demonstrates how collaboration promotes the production and aggregation of the partial information of insiders and shareholders, adding value that is lost under unilateral decision-making by either the board or the shareholders.
+This Article traces the development of insider–shareholder collaboration, explaining how collaboration, which originated in the venture capital context, has expanded into public companies.
+This expansion, the Article argues, is due to the increasing importance of partial information problems that, for many firms, have grown costlier than agency costs.
+Using insights from the economics of information, the Article shows how collaboration promotes the production and aggregation of information from insiders and shareholders, adding value that is lost under unilateral decision-making.

-Fisch, Jill E. and Sepe, Simone M., "Shareholder Collaboration" (2019).
+Fisch, Jill E. and Sepe, Simone M., "Shareholder Collaboration" (2020).
 Faculty Scholarship at Penn Law.
 1996.